dzmalone/aacc/README.md

 ---

-*AACC was created to fulfill the need for practical attribution guidance for creators working with AI tools.*
+*The AACC was created to fulfill the need for practical attribution guidance for creators working with AI tools.*